sspanak/tt9/docs/user-manual.md

 ## License
 - The source code, the logo image and the icons are licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-- The word lists / dictionaries are licensed under the licenses provided in the respective readme files found in the source code, where applicable.
+- The dictionaries are licensed under the licenses provided in the [respective readme files](dictionaries/), where applicable.
+Detailed information about the dictionaries is also available there.
 - [Silver foil photo created by rawpixel.com - www.freepik.com](https://www.freepik.com/photos/silver-foil)
 - "Roboto" font is under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-- "Negotiate" and "Vibrocentric" fonts are under [The Fontspring Desktop/Ebook Font End User License](desktop-ebook-EULA-1.8.txt)
+- "Negotiate" and "Vibrocentric" fonts are under [The Fontspring Desktop/Ebook Font End User License](desktop-ebook-EULA-1.8.txt).

 ## Privacy Policy
 Traditional T9 does not collect any information about you or about the way you are using using the application.